Gamow shell model description of the radiative capture reaction $^8$Li$(n,\gamma)$$^9$Li: Discussion and results

 Figs.~\ref{fig-2}-\ref{fig-4} show separate contributions to the total cross section in $^8\text{Li}(n,\gamma)^9\text{Li}$ reaction: $\sigma^{\rm E1}$ for E1 transitions (Fig.~\ref{fig-2} and \ref{fig-2b}), $\sigma^{\rm M1}$ for M1 transitions (Fig.~\ref{fig-3}), and $\sigma^{\rm E2}$ for E2 transitions (Fig.~\ref{fig-4}).
 The largest contribution to the radiative neutron capture cross section comes from a direct capture of $s$-wave neutrons to the ground state $J^{\pi}=3/2^-_1$.
 This finding agrees with the results issued from other studies~\cite{Dubovichenko16,NCSM21}.

 E1 transitions provide the largest part of the cross section besides from the $5/2^-_1$ resonance, where M1 transitions are dominant.
-The capture to the first excited state $1/2^-_1$ increases the value of $\sigma^{\rm E1}$ by $\sim 24-27\%$ (see Fig. \ref{fig-2}).

-One may notice that the contribution of $5/2^-_1$ resonance is significant at energies above $E_{\rm CM} \sim 0.35$ MeV.
-Moreover, the capture of $d$-wave neutrons becomes important at higher energies ($E_{\rm CM} > 0.35$ MeV).
-As seen in Fig. \ref{fig-4}, the contribution of E2 transitions to the neutron capture cross section is minor both for the theoretical value of the E2 neutron effective charge $e_{\rm eff}^n({\rm E2}) = eZ/A$ and for a larger empirical value $e_{\rm eff}^n({\rm E2}) = 0.5 e$.
+The capture to the first excited state $1/2^-_1$ increases the value of $\sigma^{\rm E1}$ by $\sim 11\%$ (see Fig. \ref{fig-2}).
+One may notice that the contribution of $5/2^-_1$ resonance is large at energies above $E_{\rm c.m.} \sim 0.35$ MeV.
+Moreover, the capture of $d$-wave neutrons becomes important at higher energies ($E_{\rm c.m.} > 0.35$ MeV).
+As seen in Fig. \ref{fig-4}, the contribution of E2 transitions to the neutron capture cross section is minor both for the standard values of E2 effective charges for bound states $(e_{ \text{eff} }^p, e_{ \text{eff} }^n) = (1.26$e$,~0.47$e$)$~\cite{Hees1988}, which can be considered as an upper limit, and for the effective charges from the recoil of the center of mass~\cite{Hornyak75,YKHo88}.

 As can be seen in Figs.~\ref{fig-3}-\ref{fig-4}, the observed peak is caused by the resonance ${5/2}_1^-$.
 The ${ {5/2}_{1}^{-} }$ resonance, which lies above the one-neutron decay threshold, should be seen in M1 and E2 transitions.
-The CM energy of the peak is given by ${E}_{ \text{CM} } = {E}_{i}^{ ( A ) } [ \text{GSM-CC} ] - {E}_{0}^{ ( A - 1 ) } [ \text{GSM} ] $. ${ {E}_{i}^{ ( A ) } [ \text{GSM-CC} ] }$ stands for the GSM-CC energy of resonance ${ i }$ in $^9$Li, and ${ {E}_{0}^{ (A) } [ \text{GSM} ] }$ is the GSM ground-state energy of $^8$Li.
+The CM energy of the peak is given by ${E}_{ \text{c.m.} } = {E}_{i}^{ ( A ) } [ \text{GSM-CC} ] - {E}_{0}^{ ( A - 1 ) } [ \text{GSM} ] $. ${ {E}_{i}^{ ( A ) } [ \text{GSM-CC} ] }$ stands for the GSM-CC energy of resonance ${ i }$ in $^9$Li, and ${ {E}_{0}^{ (A) } [ \text{GSM} ] }$ is the GSM ground-state energy of $^8$Li.
 Although the $\sigma^{\rm M1}$ is negligible at very low energies, its contribution can not be neglected in the region of the ${5/2}_1^-$ resonance.
 Around the resonance peak, $\sigma^{\rm M1}$ becomes comparable to $\sigma^{\rm E1}$ or even larger. $\sigma^{\rm E2}$ is significantly smaller than both $\sigma^{\rm E1}$ and $\sigma^{\rm M1}$ by several orders of magnitude.
 For M1 and E2 transitions, the cross section is generated mostly from the capture to the ground state of ${^9}\text{Li}$.